-Today’s lectionary readings begin to anticipate the upcoming Transfiguration Sunday.
+Today’s psalm begins to anticipate the upcoming Transfiguration Sunday.
 As Jesus was changed on the mountain with the on-looking disciples, we get a glimpse of Christ in all his glory.
 We see that our Lord Jesus is worthy to be king of all creation.
 Therefore we may throw all of our trust, commitment, and adoration onto the rightful ruler who is in control of everything.

 So, then, this psalm helps prepare us by not only seeing the sovereign God in a position of majesty but we can know that Jesus is the mighty Judge.
 The implication of the psalm is that since God is high above the entire universe that we as his covenant people have the responsibility of remaining faithful to his stipulations.